-Terry & Kathy announced that their third book, Georgia, Sakartvelo: the Birthplace of Wine is at the publisher and soon will be printed.
+Terry & Kathy published their third book, Georgia, Sakartvelo: the Birthplace of Wine in 2014.
 The book explores the orgins of wine growing and winemaking.
 Wine has been continously made south of the Caucusus Mountains for 8,000 years.
 That is thousands of years longer than in Greece, Italy and France.
 The book also explores the ancient art of qvevri making and qvevri winemaking.
 In September 2013, Terry and Kathy traveled to Georgia.
 While there they helped harvest Rkatsiteli grapes, clean and sanitize a qvevri and fill the qvevri with the Rkatsiteli grapes.
-During 2014, they will return to Georgia to see how their wine turned out.
+During 2014, they returned to Georgia to see how their wine turned out.

 Many people are surprised that wine has been made for 8,000 years and had its orgin in what is now the country Georgia.
 Explore this fascinating country and learn about the exciting wine tourism industry in Georgia, Sakartvelo: the Birthplace of Wine.

 A Wine Tourist's Guide: Visiting Tasting Rooms